Sideri Eleni

 SCHOOL

-Economics and Peripheral Studies
+Economics and Regional Studies

 ACADEMIC UNIT

-Dept. of Balkan, Slavic and Oriental Studies
+Balkan, Slavic and Oriental Studies

 LEVEL OF STUDIES